 Smart thermostats have been around for a while, but if you’ve waited until now to buy one, that’s good news, because they’ve just gotten better.
 The latest models truly live up to their name, using impressive algorithms to understand your household’s heating and cooling needs, automatically adjusting the system’s performance to match.
 So if you always wake up at 6:30 a.m., your thermostat can recognize that and get the kitchen warm before you come down for a cup of coffee in your pajamas.
 When everyone heads out for the day, your thermostat knows that too — and you don’t end up heating or cooling an empty home.
 They all have apps, as well, so you can control the temperature from your phone, whether you’re coming back after a long vacation or just finishing up a run and hoping to sweat a little less when you get back inside.

-As a tech writer who’s tried a number of smart thermostats, I get asked a lot which one I would buy.
-Of course, the answer is that it depends.
-These are the units I recommend to friends and family, depending on their needs.
+As a long-time tech writer who has tried a number of smart thermostats, I get asked a lot which one I would buy.
+Of course, the answer is always, “It depends.”
+These are the units I recommend to friends and family, based on their needs.

 The most precise smart thermostat

 I love this smart thermostat because, like the Ecobee and Nest above, it pairs with Smart Room Sensors ($37 each, or you can save a bit by buying it bundled with the T9) to measure and adjust the temperature for a particular room.
 Unlike other devices, however, the T9 can automatically determine when someone is nearby, so you aren’t basing your overall heating and cooling settings on empty rooms.

 The (second) most precise smart thermostat

 For only $11 more than the base Honeywell T9, the Ecobee 4 comes with a wireless, occupancy-detecting sensor, giving you maximum comfort in the room you’re in most.
 It also doubles as an Amazon Alexa speaker, so you can control it with you voice — and ask it to play music.